-One of the easiest soups to make is my Instant Pot Taco Soup.
+Instant Pot Taco Soup is one of the easiest soups to make.
 This is a variation on an old family favorite.
 I adapted this to be a pressure cooker taco soup.
 It’s delicious and zesty!

 Instant Pot Taco Soup

 When I was younger I had a job as a prep cook/dishwasher/server in a retirement home.
 I worked for a wonderful cook named Ruth.
 The home only had about 25 residents, so she was able to make them home cooked meals.
 It was a fun place to work.
 I loved all of them!

 Anyway, Ruth gave me many of her recipes, which I treasure.
 I have shared a few on this blog.
 This Taco Soup recipe is one of Ruth’s.
 I did alter it a bit throughout the years.

 The main ways I have altered it is by using what I have in the pantry.
 Sometimes I don’t have Rotel, so I use more green chiles and diced tomatoes.
 If I don’t have garbanzo beans, I just use a can of some other beans.
 It’s flexible!